-We are recruiting people who received their first COVID-19 vaccination in December 2020, January or February 2021 if your 2nd dose is a minimum of 70 days from when you would take part in the trial.
+We are recruiting people who received their first COVID-19 vaccination in December 2020, January or February 2021.
 Please register your interest if you would like to take part!

 Contents

-Summary of the trial What is the purpose of this research trial?
+Summary of the trial4

+What is the purpose of this research trial?

 What are the vaccines against?

-What vaccines are being used in this trial?
-Do I have to take part?7 Am I suitable to take part?7 What will happen if I decide to take part?9 How many visits will I have to attend?12 What things should I consider before taking part in this study?
-Are there things I will be asked to avoid doing during the trial?
-What are the risks of taking part in this trial?
+What vaccines are being used in this trial?6

+Do I have to take part?

+Am I suitable to take part?8

+What will happen if I decide to take part?10

+How many visits will I have to attend?

+What things should I consider before taking part in this study?14

+Are there things I will be asked to avoid doing during the trial?15

+What are the risks of taking part in this trial?15

 Will I be protected against COVID-19 from having the vaccines in this trial?

-If you find out that the type of booster vaccine I receive does not give good protection against COVID-19, will you give me another vaccine?
+If you find out that the type of booster vaccine I receive does not give good protection against COVID- 19, will you give me another vaccine?18

 What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?

-What are the advantages of taking part?
-17 What should you do if you believe you may have developed COVID-19 during the trial?
-Will I be compensated for taking part in this trial?
-What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
-18 Evaluating COVID-19 Vaccine Boosters (COV BOOST) PIS Version 2.0, 01 June 2021 IRAS Project ID : 299180
+What are the advantages of taking part?19

+What should you do if you believe you may have developed COVID-19 during the trial?

+Will I be compensated for taking part in this trial?20

+What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?20

-What if new information becomes available?
+What if new information becomes available?20

-Will I be given proof of immunisation?
+Will I be given proof of immunisation?20

 What will happen if I do not want to carry on with the trial?

-What if something goes wrong?
+What if something goes wrong?21

-Complaints statement
+Complaints statement21

-Would my taking part in this trial be kept confidential?19
+Would my taking part in this trial be kept confidential?21

-What will happen to my data?
+What will happen to my data?22

-Involvement of the General Practitioner (GP)/Family doctor (GP)
+Involvement of the General Practitioner (GP)/Family doctor (GP)23

-What will happen to any samples I give?
+What will happen to any samples I give?23

-Will any genetic tests be done?
+Will any genetic tests be done?24

-What will happen to the results of the research trial?
+What will happen to the results of the research trial?24

-Taking part in future vaccine-related research 22
+Taking part in future vaccine-related research

-Who is sponsoring, organising and funding the research?
-Does University Hospital Southampton NHS Foundation Trust (The Sponsor) have a financial interest in the results of this trial?

-Who has reviewed the trial?

-Further information and contact details